 Easy (and healthier) Fall Entertaining Tips

-Fall kicks off the start of many get togethers and can be a stressful time of hosting guests but don’t worry, here are some pro tips for easy (and healthier) entertaining to take you through the season!
+Fall kicks off the start of many get togethers and can be a stressful time of hosting guests but don’t worry, I shared some pro tips for easy (and healthier) entertaining on FOX Good Day Orlando to take you through the season!

 Sometimes impromptu hosting happens and a great way to cut down on the stress of a last minute pop-up of people in your home is to keep some what I call “Pantry Pals” or go-to snacks in your pantry that you can quickly pull out, pour into bowls and serve at a moments notice.